 Mr. Estevez has successfully litigated cases in Arizona and federal courts, in arbitrations, and before various administrative bodies.

 Mr. Estevez is a past president (2015-2016) of the Scottsdale Bar Association and continues to serve on its board of directors.
-He is a Southwest Super LawyersTM honoree for 2022.
+He is a Southwest Super LawyersTM honoree for 2022 and 2023 for Construction and Business Litigation, and a Best Lawyers in America® honoree for 2024 for Construction Law and Commercial Litigation.
 He was also a Southwest Super LawyersTM rising star selectee from 2013 to 2019, a Charter Fellow of the Construction Lawyers Society of America, and has a strong track record of achieving results for his clients in a wide range of disputes.

 Awards and Recognition